FrancescoXX/free-Web3-resources/README.md

 - [Looksrare](https://looksrare.org/) LooksRare is a community-first NFT marketplace with rewards for participating.
 - [OpenSea](https://opensea.io/) Opensea is the largest NFT marketplace and the one I used to mint my first NFT.
 - [Rarible](https://rarible.com/) A very large marketplace, partnered with Adobe.
 To use the marketplace, you need its own token "Rarible"
+- [KachingNFT](https://www.kachingnft.io/) The first specialised marketplace for non-fungible tokens (NFTs) on blockchain games.
+Trade and collect exclusive collectibles, items, skins, and characters.

 ## Oracles